 1. How Git was meant to work

 Git is a distributed version control system.
 Every clone is a complete copy of the repository.
-Collaboration happens through explicit integration: you work in your own copy and propose changes to a maintainer who decides what gets merged.
+You work in your own clone, publish it somewhere others can reach, and propose changes to a maintainer who decides what gets integrated.

 There is no need for fine-grained permissions inside a repository because trust boundaries are structural.
-If you do not have write access, you work in a fork.
+If you do not have write access, you work in your own clone.
 That is not a workaround.
 That is the design.

 The Linux kernel works this way.
 Write access to the canonical repository is extremely limited.
-Contributors work in their own forks.
+Contributors publish their own clones.
 Changes are reviewed and merged by a small group of maintainers.
 Trust is explicit.
 Integration is deliberate.

 2. What platforms changed